A Comprehensive Framework for Teaching and Learning at Memorial University

-Memorial University is in the process of completing a Research Framework that notes that teaching and learning and research are complementary activities.
-Furthermore, the university is also in the process of developing an Engagement Framework - a guide to document the university's engagement activities relating to students, staff and faculty who may engage with external partners through research, teaching & learning, and/or service & outreach.
+Memorial University has completed a Research Framework that notes that teaching and learning and research are complementary activities.
+Furthermore, the university has also developed a Public Engagement Framework - a guide to document the university's engagement activities relating to students, staff and faculty who may engage with external partners through research, teaching & learning, and/or service and outreach.

 The development of a Teaching and Learning Framework for the university helps to ensure that this complementarity is preserved and enhanced.

-To establish the framework, a series of consultation sessions and focus groups were held with faculty, students, and staff across all three campuses: Corner Brook, St. John's, and the Marine Institute.
+To establish the framework, a series of consultation sessions and focus groups were held with faculty, students, and staff across all three campuses: Grenfell Campus, St. John's, and the Marine Institute.
 Feedback obtained from individuals and groups, in addition to the input received from the working group, advisory groups, and steering committee helped to inform the development of the final document.
-A complete background and summary of consultation reports can be found here.

 The full document can be found at: